TheAgentCompany/TheAgentCompany/workspaces/tasks/example/README.md

 generally pre-defined fashion.
 This context is defined in each individual task image.

 If your task needs to involve NPCs, please see details [here](./NPC.md)

+## prerequisite (Optional)
+In `prerequisite.py`, it will check the local environment and the server environment.
+The checkpoints are decide by your task.
+For example, access to a wiki page, check existence of some repository, issue, pull request in gitlab, check existence of user in rocketchat.
+If the check pass, it means evnironment initialization state is clean.
+If fails, the server need to reset.
+You are not required to check every details.
+A general check may good enough to catch most errors.
+This file is not required, but encourage to have.